thiendvse0252/Tea-ShoppingStore/README.md

 ## 3.Login Google

 - Register Google Key: https://console.cloud.google.com/apis/dashboard
+- Create Oauth Client ID: https://console.cloud.google.com/apis/credentials/oauthclient and put url of GoogleSignInServlet in Authorized redirect URIs
+- Google Login Token and GoogleSignInServlet url are put in Controllers.Authenication.GoogleSignIn/Constant
+- Must not change properties in GoogleDTO.java to get all account's information
 Note:

 - to get a full profile of user, please change to scope to "scope=email%20profile%20openid"